RodrigoReisLab/RNA_conservation/step1_createWindows/README.md

 2. Sequences with polyN (N=A|T|G|C) will not form base-pairs and hence can be discarded.
 3. Windows can be identical (e.g. genomes from similar organisms, gene duplications, etc).
 These windows are redundant and thus only 1 is retained as a representative.

 All this is taken care with 2 scripts: 1. removeNs_polyN_windows.pl and 2. removeDuplicates.pl.
 The scripts can be executed using process_windows_job.sh script.
-The output of script 1 is taken as input to script 2, resulting in a final output file ending with _uniq.fasta.
+The output of script 1 is taken as input to script 2, resulting in a final output file ending with \_uniq.fasta.

+### Retreiving information about N-content within genomes (sanity check - Optional)

+If you wish to know how much of your sequences are reliable, you can calculate the Ns in your input sequences.
+Script count_Ns.pl will count the occurrence of Ns in the sequences.
+The script can handle multi-fasta file.
+Command is:

+	perl countNs.pl seq.fasta > seq_nuclInfo.csv

+This can be used as input to plot the data using the script boxPlot_distributionOfNsInGenomes.R